mbulat/plutus/README.markdown

 *NOTE: If you enable routing, you should ensure that your ApplicationController enforces its own authentication and authorization, which this controller will inherit.*

+Sample stylesheets can also be applied by adding the following to your application layout:

+    <%= stylesheet_link_tag    "plutus/application" %>

 Testing
 =======